codeforresilience/c4rsite/apps/index.md

 Code for Resilience (CfR) has partnered with the Red Cross Red Crescent Climate Centre (RCCC) to develop a hydrological model embedded in a digital platform to support early warning and early action in Togo’s Mono River Basin.
 This project aims to develop an SMS-based system for pluviometer data collection upstream and downstream of the dam, which will also support the establishment of a forecast-based financing project for disaster preparedness around the Nangbeto Dam on the Mono river basin.

+<h2><font color="Green">Haiti</font> - SMS Lapli</h2>

+Haiti is highly exposed to multiple natural hazards and 96% of its population lives at risk.
+The 7.0 magnitude earthquake that hit Haiti in January 2010 killed up to 230,000 people, and caused an estimated US$8 billion in damages and losses.

 <br/><br/>